Browse the Guide:

 Small Manuscripts Collection.
 Ms2003-014.

 GARY RESTAURANT AND RAILROAD CROSSING PHOTOGRAPH, ca.1990.
 0.1 cu. ft.
 Photograph featuring Gary Restaurant, railroad, and a horse-drawn wagon in McDowell company-run Gary Township, West Virginia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-008.

 GASKINS, RAY.
 ESSAY, 2010.
 0.1 cu. ft.
 Graduate of Virginia Tech and Professor Emeritus of Mathematics and Computer Science at Hampden Sydney College in Hampden-Sydney, Virginia.
 The collection contains an essay entitled, "The Great Blizzard of 1857" written by Dr. Ray Gaskins.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-046.

 GATES, JOHN.
 INVENTORY OF ESTATE, 1810.
 0.1 cu. ft.
 Patrick